Maserati 5000 GT

-The Maserati 5000 GT is a 2-door coupé car, made by Italian automobile manufacturer Maserati from 1959–1966.
+The Maserati 5000 GT (Tipo 103) is a 2-door coupé grand tourer, made by Italian automobile manufacturer Maserati from 1959–1966.
 A total of thirty-four were produced with bodies made by eight different Italian coach builders.

-The first car in the Tipo 103 series was the Shah of Persia, delivered to Mohammad Reza Pahlavi, who had been impressed by the Maserati 3500 after a test drive but demanded a more exclusive car for himself.
+The first car in the Tipo 103 series was the Scia di Persia (Shah of Persia), delivered to Mohammad Reza Pahlavi, who had been impressed by the Maserati 3500 after a test drive but demanded a more exclusive car for himself.
 He commissioned Maserati's chief engineer Giulio Alfieri to fit a slightly modified 5-litre engine from the Maserati 450S in the 3500GT's chassis.
 Carrozzeria Touring developed the superleggera tubing and aluminium body of the two-seater coupé.
-The second car, also a Shah of Persia by Touring, was displayed at the 1959 Salone dell'automobile di Torino.
+The second car, also known as the Scia di Persia by Touring, was displayed at the 1959 Salone dell'automobile di Torino.

 In 2018, Carrozzeria Touring Superleggera announced the creation of a homage to the 5000 GT with a Maserati GranTurismo-based Sciàdipersia.
 A total of 25 cars were made (coupé and cabriolet combined).